Dreamy, mesmerizing larimar is known by different names:

 Proper Care of Larimar

 As larimar is a soft stone, rough handling, heat and chemicals should be avoided.
-It is for this reason designers tend to use larimar in necklace and bracelet designs over bracelets and rings to help avoid unnecessary impact that can cause damage to the stone.
+It is for this reason designers tend to use larimar in necklace and earring designs over bracelets and rings to help avoid unnecessary impact that can cause damage to the stone.
 To clean larimar, use warm, soapy water and dry thoroughly.
 Steamers and ultrasonic cleaners should be avoided.
 Store larimar away from harder stones and other materials that could cause dents and other surface imperfections.
 A soft pouch is recommended.

 To learn more about larimar and other gemstones, order your copy of Walter Schumann's revised and expanded edition of Gemstones of the World.